raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Payment Complement sucessfully signed.

-Similar to an Invoice or Credit Note, you can send the PDF and XML to the final customer.
+Similar to an invoice or credit note, you can send the PDF and XML to the final customer.
 To do so, click the :icon:`fa-cog` :guilabel:`(gear)` to open the actions drop-down menu and select :guilabel:`Send receipt by email`.